Documentation

 }

-1. Declare the customPixelEventId prop in the block responsible for listening to the desired event, passing as its value the same unique ID previously declared in the sender block.
-For example:
+In the minicart.v2 block, declare the customPixelEventName prop in the block responsible for listening for the desired event.
+Use the same unique ID that you declared in the sender block.
+Example:

 _10